Struggling With Depression? Therapy Can Help

 - Suicidal thoughts

 When most people think about the symptoms of depression, they think of mental and emotional symptoms.
-However, there are also physical signs of depression as well that many people fail to recognize.
+There are also physical signs of depression as well that many people fail to recognize.
 They can include the following:

 - Pain throughout the body